Registry of World Record Size Shells: Registry of World Record Size Shells (1997–present)

 While the importance of maximum shell size and its role in the overall scheme of Conchology and Malacology is debatable, it remains one point of continual interest among collectors and researchers.
 The purpose of the Registry of World Record Size Shells is to provide a single publication containing a list of the largest known specimens for as many shelled molluscan species as possible in a format designed for ease of use.
 Undoubtedly, specimens may exist, hidden in museums, universities and private collections, which exceed some of the sizes listed herein.
 It is the sincere hope of the editors that information concerning such specimens be shared with others by submitting accurate and verifiable records to the Registry of World Record Size Shells.

-The largest shell specimens are often housed in museums, but such institutions can rarely commit significant resources towards mensuration, and most records pertaining to museum specimens were collated by volunteers.
+(Note: The largest shell specimens are often housed in museums, but such institutions can rarely commit significant resources towards mensuration, and for this reason most records pertaining to museum specimens that appeared in the early editions of the registry were collated by volunteers.)

 Kim C. Hutsell, Linda L. Hutsell and Don L. Pisor released the first three editions in 1997, 1999, and 2001.
 These were published by the Hutsells' company, Snail's Pace Productions, and distributed by Pisor's Marine Shells, both based in San Diego, California.
 The first edition went on sale at the 1997 Conchologists of America (COA) convention in Captiva Island, Florida.
 Originally called Hutsell & Pisor's Registry of World Record Size Shells, for the third edition the title was modified slightly to Hutsell, Hutsell and Pisor's Registry of World Record Size Shells (as given on the respective title pages).